freelawproject/courtlistener/DEVELOPING.md

  - Solr - For making things searchable.
 It's *decent*.
 Our version is currently very old, but it hangs in there.
 We've also tried Sphinx a while back.
 We chose Sphinx early on literally because it had a smaller binary than Solr, and so seemed less intimidating (it was early times, and that logic might have been sound).

+ - React - For dynamic front-end features.
+We're slowly moving the trickiest parts of the front end over to React.

  - Python/Django/et al - And their associated bits and pieces.

 ### Pulling Everything Together

 We use a docker compose file to make development easier.
 Don't use it for production!
-It's not secure enough and it uses bad practices for data storage.
+It's not secure enough, and it uses bad practices for data storage.
 But if you're a dev, it should work nicely.

 To set up a development server, do the following:

 1. Clone the [courtlistener](https://github.com/freelawproject/courtlistener) and [courtlistener-solr-server](https://github.com/freelawproject/courtlistener-solr-server) repositories so that they are side-by-side in the same folder.

+1. Install the React dependencies and get hot-reloading going.
+Install node, and then:

+    ```bash
+    npm install
+    npm run dev
+    ```

-2. Next, you'll need to update the group permissions for the Solr server. `cd` into the courtlistener-solr-server directory, and run the following commands:
+1. Next, you'll need to update the group permissions for the Solr server. `cd` into the courtlistener-solr-server directory, and run the following commands:

     ```bash
     sudo chown -R :1024 data